Paying people who receive benefits: Co-production and involvement

 Legislative change: from Spring 2023 people who receive mortgage interest loan payments will be allowed to have earnings without their mortgage interest payments being affected.
 The Government have not yet provided an exact date.

 DWP procedures for people who receive Income Support, Jobseeker’s Allowance or Pension Credit

 People who receive Income Support, Jobseeker’s Allowance or Pension Credit are only allowed to earn £5, £10 or £20 a week before their benefit is reduced by £1 for every £1 they are paid over the relevant limit.

 People who in addition also receive Disability Living Allowance (DLA) or Personal Independence Payment (PIP) or Attendance Allowance (AA) or are a lone parent have the £20 a week disregard.
 See ‘Measures that your organisation can introduce to support people who receive benefits’ section below.

-People who attend the Jobcentre because they are looking for work must obtain prior permission from their Work Coach.
+People who attend the Jobcentre because they are looking for work must obtain prior permission from their Work Coach to earn some money through service user involvement.
 They should ask the organisation that is paying them, to provide a letter explaining that ‘service user involvement’ is not the same as work, and about the support provided for mobility or care needs.

 DWP procedures for people who receive Carer’s Allowance

-People who receive Carer’s Allowance can earn up to an absolute limit of £128 net a week.
-However, if they also receive carer’s premium or Housing Benefit, earnings over £20 a week will lead to reductions of the benefit.
+People who receive Carer’s Allowance can earn up to an absolute limit of £132 net a week.
+However, if they also receive carer’s premium or Housing Benefit, or Council Tax Support/Reduction, earnings over £20 a week will lead to reductions of the benefit.